 These versions have a tank like a traditional water heater, but they trap exhaust gasses that would normally run out of the flue, which wastes electricity.
 These gasses are blown through the coil at the base of the unit, where the incoming cold water can absorb most of the heat.

 Warranty: Tankless water heater duration is usually three to 12 years.
 While you are usually paying a little more for longer warranty models, we have found that they tend to have larger components or burners that can speed up water heating and have thicker insulation for less heat loss.
 Use a water heater with the best protection at your fingertips.

-Anti-scaling devices: Some brands advertise features that are designed to reduce the build-up of the mineral scale at the bottom of the tank by swirling the water.
-While the scale will shorten the existence of the heating element, you do not need to invest in sophisticated features to get a water heater that lasts.
+Some brands advertise features to reduce the build-up of the rocks at the bottom of the tank by swirling the water.
+While the scale will shorten the life of the heating element, you do not need to invest in sophisticated features to get a water heater that lasts.
 Only search for one with a 12-year guarantee that typically includes a longer or thicker dimension.

-Digital displays: Help you monitor your level and configure your activity.
-Some electric / heat pump hybrid water heaters allow you to set a vacation mode that uses just a heat pump to increase efficiency when you are away.
-Solar water heaters also show tank and collector temperatures, as well as pressure readings and other data.
+Help you monitor your level and configure your activity.
+Additionally, some electric / heat pump hybrid water heaters allow you to set a vacation mode that uses just a heat pump to increase efficiency when you are away.
+Moreover, solar water heaters also show tank and collector temperatures, as well as pressure readings and other data.

 How much does a tankless water heater cost?

 The estimated expense of building a tankless water heater is about $2,500-$4,500.
 The cost of a gas-powered, tankless water heater is about $1,600 without installation.

 Tankless water heaters are mounted near the point of usage, or where hot water is required.
 The heating system heats the water when it moves through the radiator, rather than heats the water constantly like a conventional reactor.